microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBITable.md

 ```

 ### -DatasetId
-Id of the dataset where the tables are stored.
+ID of the dataset where the tables are stored.

 ```yaml
 Type: Guid